multi-learn/summit/docs/source/tutorials/example5.rst

                 self.param_names = ["param_1", "random_state", "param_2"]
                 self.distribs = [CustomRandint(5,200), [random_state], ["val_1", "val_2"]]

-In |platf| the input of the :python:`fit()` method is `X`, a dataset object that provide access to each view with a method : :python:`dataset_var.get_v(view_index, example_indices)`.
+In |platf| the input of the :python:`fit()` method is `X`, a dataset object that provide access to each view with a method : :python:`dataset_var.get_v(view_index, sample_indices)`.
 So in order to add a mutliview classifier to |platf|, one will probably have to add a data-transformation step before using the class's :python:`fit()` method.

-Moreover, to get restrain the examples and descriptors used in the method, |platf| provides two supplementary arguments :
+Moreover, to get restrain the samples and descriptors used in the method, |platf| provides two supplementary arguments :

-- ``train_indices`` is an array of examples indices that compose the training set,
+- ``train_indices`` is an array of samples indices that compose the training set,
 - ``view_indices`` is an array of view indices to restrain the number of views on which the algorithm will train.

 These two arguments are useful to reduce memory usage.
 Indeed, `X`, the dataset object is just a wrapper for an HDF5 file object, so the data will only be loaded once the `get_v` method is called, so the train and test set are not loaded at the same time.